Ancient Indian Philosophy - Food for the Soul!

 Maharshi Kapil says that there are three types of pains in the world:

-Adhyatmik - There are two types:
+Adhyatmik - These are of two types:

-bodily diseases like cough, cold, fever, diabetes, heart problem etc
+bodily diseases like cough, cold, fever, diabetes, heart problem, etc

-mental diseases like tension anxiety, depression etc.
+mental diseases like tension, anxiety, depression, etc.

 Aadhibhautik - It is pain given by others like dog bite, snake bite or accidents.

-Adhidevik - It is nature's fury like flood, famine, draught, earthquake , fire etc.
+Adhidevik - It is nature's fury like flood, famine, draught, earthquake, fire, etc.

 What is Prakriti?